-Note the time period range is shown up top.
+Note the time period range is shown at the top.
 You can specify the time range in various ways using that and then clicking on Refresh.
 I suggest exploring it, it’s self-explanatory.

 What you can also see in the above screen capture is that I adjust to show selected fields only.

 Here’s how you do that.
-On the left, expand “Available Fields” if necessary.
+On the upper left, expand “Available Fields” if necessary.
+(Use the ‘>’ icon below the configuration gear icon.)
+See also the next screen capture.

 That lists the fields.
 Hover the cursor over one and an “Add” button shows up, as can be seen in the next screen capture.